skywolf829/APMGSRN/README.md

 We have two ways to access our renderer.
 An offline command-line version is available at at ```Code/renderer.py```, which we will explain in this document.
 The online renderer with a GUI is in ```Code/UI```.
-Please see that folder if you'd like to use the realtime renderer with interactivity.
+Please see that folder's README if you'd like to use the realtime renderer with interactivity.

 To start the Python server, run ```flask Code/Renderer/app.py```, which will host serve to localhost at endpoint 5000.
 In a web browser, navigate to localhost:5000 to view the renderer.
 If the port is open, you can connect to it from other machines as well, such as a laptop that is not CUDA-accelerated.